jzuras/Stock-Quotes-TypeScript---Azure-Client/README.md

 and since QuickType included that as an option, I decided to try it.

 This caused me to learn all about using a Node.js package in an HTML page.
 I initially went down the rabbit-hole of the various bundling options like webpack, but I ended up using SkyPack CDN.
-I go into more detail on this in my discussion on LinkedIn.
+I go into more detail on this in my discussion on [LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:share:7092217565648723968/).